-The TongaFish Pathway project is proposed to be financed through an International Development Association (IDA) grant and credit resources: USD 10 million in Regional IDA and USD 10 million in National IDA, with USD 5 million allocated from both the regional and national envelopes for each phase of the project.
+The TongaFish Pathway project is proposed to be financed through International Development Association (IDA) grant resources: USD 10 million in National IDA and Regional IDA.

 2 Purpose and Scope of the ESMF

 This Environmental and Social Management Framework (ESMF) sets out the principles, policies and procedures for environmental and social protection that the GoT will employ in the context of TongaFish Pathway.
 The rationale of using an ESMF is that specific activities for all projects/phases of the project were not identified during the project preparation and therefore, not all of the environmental and social impacts are known.
 The Environmental and Social Safeguard Instruments for Pacific Island Countries (ESSIP) were used to guide the development of this ESMF.